 3.3.
-WORK PLANNED FOR 2020
+WORK PLANNED FOR 2021-2025

-Areas of the Project that are disturbed and weed-prone, where noxious weeds have been observed, and sites that have been previously treated will be visited several times during the 2020 growing season to document and treat noxious weeds.
+Over the next 5 year period, areas of the Project that are disturbed and weed-prone, where noxious weeds have been observed, and sites that have been previously treated will be visited several times during the growing season to document and treat noxious weeds.
 Licensed contract herbicide applicators will be used to apply herbicides.
 Prior to initiation of any ground disturbing activities, staff will meet to discuss pre- and post-project means to reduce the likelihood of increasing infestation size or spreading weed propagules to new areas, including, to the extent possible, treating existing weeds prior to those ground-disturbing activities.